How Parton Works

 What Parton is optimized for

-- local-first usage
+- Local-first usage

-- guided planning
+- Strict contract-driven planning

-- targeted execution
+- Maximum parallel execution